wsnewman/learning_ros_setup_scripts/README.md

 `chmod +x *.sh`

 ### ROS Setup
-To set up a ROS installation with all of the dependencies and programs with "learning ROS", run the script `install_ros_and_tools.sh` by typing:
+To set up a ROS installation of Indigo with all of the dependencies and programs with "learning ROS", run the script `install_ros_and_tools.sh` by typing:
 `./install_ros_and_tools.sh`
 (or `bash install_ros_and_tools.sh`)
-For ROS Kinetic use this line:
+For ROS Kinetic use this line:  (use with Ubuntu 16.04) `./install_ros_and_tools_kinetic.sh`
-`./install_ros_and_tools_kinetic.sh`

 ### Workstation Setup
-To setup your ROS workspace, use the `setup_workspace_learning_ros.sh` script.
+To setup your ROS workspace for ROS Indigo, use the `setup_workspace_learning_ros.sh` script.
 You will need to pass your github username and email as arguments to the script:
 `./setup_workspace_learning_ros.sh github_username github@email.com`
 (or `bash setup_workspace_learning_ros.sh github_username github@email.com`)